lmanuelfigueroa/JetbotObstacleAvoidance/README.md

 * Python 3
 * Arduno IDE
-* jetbot library (to access motors and camera) *IPython and ipywidgets to display screens
+* jetbot library (to access motors and camera)
+* IPython and ipywidgets to display screens
-* torch and torchvision (used to train the machine learning model)
+* PyTorch by importing torch and torchvision (used to train the machine learning model)

 ## HardWare Requisites